Sincerely Yours (film): Production

 At the time, Liberace was at the height of his career when tapped by Warner Bros. for his first starring motion picture.

-In April 1955, Modern Screen magazine claimed Doris Day had been most often mentioned as Liberace’s leading lady, "but it is doubtful that Doris will play the role.
+In April 1955, Modern Screen magazine claimed Doris Day had been most often mentioned as Liberace's leading lady, "but it is doubtful that Doris will play the role.
 Liberace’s name alone will pack theatres and generous Liberace would like to give a newcomer a break."
 Joanne Dru, an established movie actress, became the leading lady.

 Release and reception

-When the film was released, the studio mounted an ad and poster campaign with Liberace’s name in huge, eccentric, building-block letters above and much larger than the title.
+When the film was released, the studio mounted an ad and poster campaign with Liberace's name in huge, eccentric, building-block letters above and much larger than the title.
 "Fabulously yours in his first starring motion picture!" was a tag line.
 The other players and staff were smallish at the bottom.

 The film opened at the Paramount Theatre in New York City on November 2, 1955 with appearances by Liberace but performed disappointingly for the rest of the week only grossing $38,000.
 It closed the following week after just 13 days.

-The film was a commercial failure since Liberace proved unable to translate his eccentric on-stage persona to that of a movie leading man.
+The film was a critical and commercial failure since Liberace proved unable to translate his eccentric on-stage persona to that of a movie leading man.
 Warner quickly issued a pressbook ad supplement with new "Starring" billing below the title, in equal plain letters: "Liberace, Joanne Dru, Dorothy Malone".
 TCM's Robert Osborne recalls a more dramatic demotion: When Sincerely Yours played first run at the Orpheum in Seattle, the billing was altered even more: Joanne Dru, Dorothy Malone, and Alex Nicol above the title (with big head shots of all three) and below the title in much smaller letters: "with Liberace at the piano".
 Originally, Sincerely Yours was meant to be the first of a two-picture movie contract but the studio then bought back the contract, effectively paying Liberace not to make a second movie.
 The experience left Liberace so shaken that he largely abandoned his movie aspirations.

 The Los Angeles Timess review of the film stated that it was "unintentionally hilarious".
 Films and Filming criticized the film as being "drenched in coy bathos to the point of embarrassment".

+The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of the 100 Most Enjoyably Bad Movies Ever Made.